 Companies of all kinds and sizes use CIS Controls.
 As of May 1, 2017, companies have downloaded the control set over 70,000 times.
 The states of Arizona, Colorado, and Idaho and the cities of Oklahoma City, Portland, and San Diego have all formally accepted using CIS controls for effective cyber defense.

-Boeing, Citizens Property Insurance, Corden Pharma, and the Federal Reserve Bank of Richmond are among the major companies that employ CIS controls to protect sensitive information.
+Boeing, Citizens Property Insurance, Corden Pharma, and the Federal Reserve Bank of Richmond are among the major companies that employ CIS benchmarks to protect sensitive information.

 Top 5 Recommendations For CIS Controls